ThakurJyoti05/HelloWorld/README.md

 git push -f origin <my_branch>
 ```

-## Step 2: Setup the secure infrastructure for the App on AWS and host that app on Infrastructure.
+## Step 2: Set up the secure infrastructure for the App on AWS and host that app on Infrastructure.
-### For secure infrastructure we will create own VPC, IGW, RT, Subnets, ALB and use
+### For secure infrastructure we will create our own VPC, IGW, RT, Subnets and ALB and use
 1. Create a VPC with CIDR: 10.0.0.0/16
 2. Create a two subnets: az1a: 10.0.1.0/24  and az1b: 10.0.2.0/24
-3. Create a IGW
+3. Create an IGW
-4. Create a Route tables -> Edit subnet association and Add rule
+4. Create a Route table -> Edit subnet association and Add rule
-5. Create a Security Group: allow 80 and 443 and 22
+5. Create a Security Group: allow 80, 443 and 22
 6. Create a Ec2 instance -> ubuntu -> Network (Select Node-project-VPC) -> select AZ1 (subnet01) -> enable elastic IP -> add SG (http and https)
 7. Create a Target group
 8. Create a Load balancer

-please run following commands on  ec2 instance:
+please run the following commands on  the ec2 instance:
 ```bash
 sudo -i
 sudo apt update